150 CEOs of major companies demanded the Trump administration and Congress to take action on gun violence.

 CEO Activism: the pros and cons

-Even if the CEOs goal of political brand activism is good in nature, it can still have a ripple effect on every other part of their business.
+Even if the CEO’s goal of political brand activism is good in nature, it can still have a ripple effect on every other part of their business.

-For example, how does a CEOs political views impact their companies media relations efforts?
+For example, how does a CEOs political views impact their companies’ media relations efforts?
 Does it help or hurt them if the press has different political views than the CEO?
 Similarly, how does this help or hurt the CEO if their employees have different political views?

 CEOs say, “Employees want us to speak on their behalf and we are using our power to be their voice.”

 However, did anyone ever check what their voice was?
 That assumes that all employees have the same political views across the board.
-Employees can feel trapped working for companies who have taken a very public political stance that they don’t agree with.
+Employees can feel trapped working for companies that have taken a very public political stance that they don’t agree with.
 They are afraid to speak up because they don’t want to get fired.
 They are working for someone in a political environment where if they express dissident they will be on the outskirts.

 CEO Activism and workforce politics